 Print the pattern (Actual size) and assemble as directed.
+For directions to do this, click here.
 The 19 inch size will require 1/4 yard of fabric, and less for the smaller sizes.
 I recommend using upcycled materials for the best economy.
 The simplest way to determine the amount of fabric required, would be to print the pattern and take it with you when sourcing fabric.

 Notions required: 1/4″ elastic and a snap (or button, or clasp).
 The amount of elastic required will depend on the thickness of the doll thigh (plus 1/2′ to 1″)